 The background to Veil

-So Veil grew out of the intersection of two things – the media obsession with the Islamic world, and Arts Council inspired pressure to ‘professionalise’ the arts.
+Veil grew out of the intersection of two things – the media obsession with the Islamic world, and pressure from the Arts Council to ‘professionalise’ the arts.
 The first part was fascinating to me, and I began to research the politics, history, and culture of the Middle East, particularly the Arab world.
 I wanted to understand as much as I could about these things.
 I met and talked with my good friends Parminder Kaur and Halima Cassell about their views and experiences.
 The issue of women wearing the burhka was very much in the news and Parminder introduced me to a number of her young women friends to talk about this and other related issues, and especially about the choices they were making in their own lives.

 Veils come in many varieties